Skip to content

 KCHFT’s Deputy Chief Executive Pauline Butterworth was among the guests.
 She said: “This is a new model of care for us which is very focussed on the patient and their individual needs.
 It is about patients becoming independent and being confident when they go home.
 It’s exciting to try something new and it has been very successful.”

-Guests included former patients, those currently receiving care on the ward at Westbrook House, Margate, families, carers and colleagues.
+Guests included former patients, those currently receiving care on the unit, their families, carers and colleagues.

 Former patient Andrew Killian, 67, from Folkestone, went along with his wife Shirley.
 He said: “They helped me get back on my feet and to walk again.
 They got me doing physio and socialising and doing more things for myself.
 The staff are kind, helpful and go beyond what you would expect.”